JMHeartley/dreamlo.js/README.md

 ```javascript
 dreamLo.getScore(name, format)
 ```
-The `getScore` function is used to get one score as a string.
+The `getScore` function is used to get one score; returns score in desired format as a `string`.
 + `name`: the name value of the score to retreive
 + `format`: the format type of the returned score (default format: JSON; see [Formats](#score-formats) for all available types)